Advertiser Disclosure

 How Much Do Americans Receive in Tax Refunds?

-Over the past 15 years, the average federal tax refund has generally remained in the range of $2,800 to $3,000, but the COVID-19 pandemic disrupted that pattern.
+Over the past 15 years, the average federal tax refund has generally ranged from $2,800 to $3,000, but the COVID-19 pandemic disrupted that pattern.
 During the 2020 filing season, the average refund dropped to $2,549, reflecting widespread job losses and reduced earnings early in the crisis.

 In the years that followed, refunds rebounded sharply.
 A combination of rising wages, expanded tax credits, and other stimulus measures pushed the average refund to a record $3,252 by 2022.
-However, as pandemic-era tax credits expired, a smaller share of taxpayers ended up receiving refunds.
-The proportion of returns resulting in a refund dropped from 77.1% in 2021 to just 64.1% by 2024.
+Yet as pandemic-era tax credits expired, fewer taxpayers received refunds.
+The proportion of returns resulting in a refund dropped from 77.1% in 2021 to just 62.8% by 2025.
+However, preliminary data for the 2026 tax season currently shows a higher average refund of $3,571 and a 72.9% refund rate, though early filing trends typically skew these figures upward.

 Average Tax Refund by Income Group

-Tax refunds vary significantly by income level, with higher-income households receiving larger refunds on average but a smaller share of these households receiving refunds at all.
-According to the latest IRS data, filers earning less than $50,000 received an average refund of $2,403, with over 77% of total returns in this group receiving refunds.
-Refund participation was nearly universal among the lowest-income group, with 99.3% of those eligible choosing to receive a refund rather than applying their overpayment to next year’s taxes.
+Tax refunds vary significantly by income level, with higher-income households receiving larger refunds on average — plus and a smaller share of these households receiving any refund at all.
+According to the latest IRS data, filers earning less than $50,000 received an average refund of $2,766 after adjusting for inflation, with over 77% of total returns in this group receiving refunds.
+Receiving a refund was nearly universal among the lowest-income group, with 99.3% of those eligible choosing to receive a refund rather than applying their overpayment to next year’s taxes.

-At incomes above $200,000, the average refund surged to $15,350.
-Yet just 35% of returns received a refund, and nearly one-third of filers with overpayments opted to apply their credit to the following year’s taxes instead.
+At incomes above $200,000, the average refund surged to $17,668.
+However, just 35% of returns received a refund, and nearly one-third of filers with overpayments opted to apply their credit to the following year’s taxes instead.

 Advertisement